Writing an Academic Integrity Statement

 Academic integrity is a core university value that ensures respect for the academic reputation of the University, its students, faculty and staff, and the degrees it confers.
 The University expects that students will conduct themselves in an honest and ethical manner and respect the intellectual work of others.
 Please ask about my expectations regarding permissible or encouraged forms of student collaboration if they are unclear.

 Academic integrity requires that students at Yale acknowledge all of the sources that inform their coursework.
-Most commonly, this means (a) citing the sources of any text or data that you include in papers and projects, and (b) only collaborating with other students or using AI composition software in ways that are explicitly endorsed by the assignment.
+Most commonly, this means (a) citing the sources of any text or data that you include in papers and projects, and (b) only collaborating with other students or using tools such as generative AI in ways that are explicitly endorsed by the assignment.
 Yale’s dedication to academic integrity flows from our two primary commitments: supporting research and educating students to contribute to ongoing scholarship.
 A safe and ethical climate for research demands that previous authors and artists receive credit for their work.
 And learning requires that you do your own work.
 Conventions for acknowledging sources vary across disciplines, and instructors should instruct you in the forms they expect; they should also delineate which forms of collaboration among students are permitted.
 But ultimately it is the student’s responsibility to act with integrity, and the burden is on you to ask questions if anything about course policies is unclear.

 Addressing Plagiarism